crrow/reona/README.md

 # Lock-free data structure in go.

-This repo is used for learning crossbeam's epoch-based memory reclamation.
+This repo is used for learning lock-free data structures in go.

+At present, I implemented a lock-free linked-list based map.

+TODO:
+    - [ ] benchmark
+    - [ ] skiplist